Laplacian Representations for Decision-Time Planning: Further Background

 \subsection{CTD}

 For completeness, we include the transformation of CTD to the scaled Laplacian representation following from \citep{Lovászrandomwalk} and \citep{klein}.
-CTD, \(\ctd(u,v)\) is defined as the expected number of steps it takes to travel from node \(u\) to \(v\) and back to \(u\) from a random walk \citep{Lovászrandomwalk}.
-If we divide the Laplacian eigenvector by the square root of its corresponding eigenvalue, this scaled Laplacian representation approximates the CTD.
-We can compute the CTD on a graph using the generalized inverse \(\mathbf{L}^\dagger\) of the graph Laplacian \(\mathbf{L}\) \citep{klein}.
-Since, \(\mathbf{L}\) is eigendecomposable, \(\mathbf{L}^\dagger = \sum_{i=1}^{n-1}\frac{1}{\lambda_i}\eigenvector_i\eigenvector_i^\top\).
-Specifically for computing the commute time, we have:
+CTD, \(\ctd(i,k)\), is defined as the expected number of steps it takes to travel from node \(i\) to \(k\) and back to \(i\) from a random walk \citep{Lovászrandomwalk}. \begin{theorem} \citep{klein} Let \(\Graph=(\States, \Edges)\) be a connected, undirected graph with \(N=|\States|\) nodes.
+Let \(\eigenvector_j\) be the \(j\)-th eigenvector of the graph Laplacian, \(\graphlap = \mathbf{D}-\mathbf{W}\), with corresponding eigenvalue \(\lambda_j\).
+The commute distance between states \(i\) and \(k\) is given by: